Fédération Internationale de l'Automobile: 2022 ban of Russian and Belarusian teams and competitions

 In response to the 2022 Russian invasion of Ukraine, the FIA banned Russia and Belarus teams, and banned the holding of competitions in Russia or Belarus.
 It also excluded Russian and Belarusian FIA members from their roles as elected officers or commission members, and banned FIA grants to Russian and Belarusian members.
 Individual Russia and Belarus competitors were allowed to enter races as neutrals, without their national symbols, flags, colours and anthems.
 The FIA cancelled the 2022 edition of the Russian Grand Prix in Sochi, initially scheduled for 25 September.
 The FIA also terminated the Russian contract to host the race.

 FIA World Championships

-The true history of Formula One began in the 1946 season with the Fédération Internationale de l'Automobile's (FIA's) standardisation of rules for Formula One cars in Grand Prix racing.The first Grand Prix in accordance with this new regulations was the 1946 Turin Grand Prix.
+The true history of Formula One began in the 1946 season with the Fédération Internationale de l'Automobile's (FIA's) standardisation of rules for Formula One cars in Grand Prix racing.
+The first Grand Prix in accordance with this new regulations was the 1946 Turin Grand Prix.
 Then in the 1950 season, the FIA organised the first World Championship for Drivers.
 From the 1958 season, a World Constructors' Championship title was introduced, named from the 1958 season to the 1980 season officially as the International Cup for Formula One Constructors.
 Formula One originated from the World Manufacturers' Championship (1925–1930) and European Drivers' Championship (1931–1939) which were organised by the AIACR (The Association Internationale des Automobile Clubs Reconnus).

-The World Sportscar Championship was created in the 1953 season, and was the first world championship for sports cars in endurance racing.
-The official name of the championship frequently varied throughout the period and from the 1962 season to the 1971 season the championship was officially known as the International Championship.
-The championship was solely for manufacturers up to the 1981 season when a Drivers Championship title was introduced.
-From the 1953 season to the 1984 season, titles were awarded to manufacturers of sports cars belonging to two main categories: sports prototypes (except for the 1978 to 1981 seasons) and GT cars (except for the 1953 to 1961 seasons and the 1982 season).
-From the 1985 season to the 1992 season, titles were awarded only to teams entering sports prototypes (instead of manufacturers of sports prototypes), excluding teams entering GT cars.
-After the 1992 season the World Sportscar Championship was cancelled and dissolved, revived again in the 2012 season under the new name as the FIA World Endurance Championship.